 - A genuine interest in the subject and a real sense of curiosity about the world and the people who live here

-Geography is taught in blocks throughout the year, so that children achieve depth in their learning.
+Geography is taught termly, so that children achieve depth in their learning.
 Teachers have identified the key knowledge and skills of each topic, and consideration has been given to ensure progression across topics throughout each year group.
-The local area is fully utilised to achieve the desired outcomes, with extensive opportunities for learning outside the classroom embedded in practice.
+The local area provides opportunities for learning outside the classroom.

 All children will have Quality First Teaching.
 Any children with identified SEND or in receipt of pupil premium funding may have work additional to and different from their peers in order to access the curriculum dependent upon their needs.
 As well as this, our school offers a demanding and varied curriculum, providing children with a range of opportunities in order for them to reach their full potential and consistently achieve highly from their starting points.